0xhrsh/CD-Assignments/a3/README.md

 ### Important:
 - If you edit input_d.txt in modern text editors such as VS code, you might get incorrect results (since they convert tabs to spaces).
 Please edit in nano or vim if you wish to edit this file.

+## Q: E
+### Note:
+- Input will be taken from STDIN, press enter (newline) to submit.
+- Output will be printed on STDOUT.
+### Assumptions:
+- Words are be made up of alphabets only and seperated by spaces (anything failing this criteria will not be counted)
+- If you enter (say) "123wqer45", it will not be counted as a word.
+- aBc is a valid word. (case doesn't matter)

 ## Q: G
 ### Note:
 - Input will be taken from STDIN, press enter (newline) to submit.